Health Insurance for Parents Visiting the US

 Medical Expenses

 Coverage amounts for medical expenses can vary widely depending on the policy.
 A good starting point is to look for policies with coverage amounts of at least $50,000, but it is important to consider the specific healthcare needs of your parents or relatives when selecting coverage amounts.
+It would be best to go higher if your parents are older or have health concerns.

 Emergency Medical Coverage